Fgazzelloni/tutorials/README.md

 ## Abstract

 A visualization of spatial data modeling will be presented.
-The data are selected from the {SpatialEpi} package which contains different data set for modeling the epidemic of leukemia and some specific type of cancers identified in specified locations, such as Scotland, New York, and Pennsylvania.
+The data are selected from the {SpatialEpi} package which includes statistics on cancer cases in a number of locations, including Scotland, New York, and Pennsylvania.
-The data sets contain the number of cases, the expected number of cases as well as the geo-data with the latitude and longitude and the polygons for representing the geometry of the locations to be used for making a map.
+The data sets contain the number of cases, the expected values as well as the geo-data with the latitude, longitude, and polygons for representing the geometry of the locations to be used for making a map.
-A visualization of a spatial model involves making a model of the coordinates to predict an outcome.
-This type of technique can be used for several purposes, for this tutorial epidemic data will be used, with the aim to understand the pattern of a disease through a map of the cases versus the number of expected cases.
+A visualization of a spatial model involves making a model of the coordinates for predicting an outcome.
+This type of technique can be used for several purposes.
+For this tutorial cancer data will be used, with the aim to understand the pattern of a disease through a map of the observed cases versus the number of predicted cases.
-Some interesting work in the literature of spatial modeling have been made with the use of more complicated models, for example, a Poisson model is suggested for forecasting the epidemic patterns through the use of spatial data visualization, but in this tutorial, a simple linear model will be presented for educational purposes and to make the approach to spatial modeling smoother for all the users.
+In this tutorial, a simple linear model will be presented for educational purposes and to make the approach to spatial modeling straightforward for all the users.
 The tutorial will also focus on using {ggplot2} package for spatial data, highlighting basic differences with other packages.
-To conclude, the visualization will be added with some extra features with the help of {cowplot} package and made available in a .png format.
+To conclude, additional visualization features from the {cowplot} package will be discussed and the final visualization will be saved as .png file.